- Rates & Property

 Connecting to Water, Wastewater and Stormwater

-Find out how to request a new connection to Council services such as water, piped sewer (wastewater) and or stormwater systems.Apply for a connection
+Find out how to request a new connection to Council services such as water, piped sewer (wastewater) and or stormwater systems.Applying for a connection Contractors making physical connections Accessing the network

 This may be for property in its current state or in relation to proposed building work, and can be for a permanent or temporary connection to these services.